oat-sa/taohub-articles/forge/qti/qti-creator.md

 #### define the template

-Using the qti 2.1 standard, please make note of all properties required for the qti element you are working on.\
+Using the qti 2.1 standard, please make note of all properties required for the qti element you are working on.<br/>

 Then use either the style guide or an existing example to create your html template.
 Location: qtiCreator/tpl/forms/\
 You may note the use of specific validator to easily control the input value : in the following example, the identifier must not be empty (meaning it is required), and must also be a string that match the qti identifier format and must also not be already used.